-Statement of Staff Commitment to the Safeguarding & Child Protection Policy
+Statement of Staff Commitment to the Masefield Primary School Safeguarding & Child Protection Policy

 To be completed annually BY ALL STAFF and kept in Personnel Files

-Staff Member:.....Post:.....
+Staff MemberPost

-Line Manager:....
+Line Manager

-I have read and understood the standards and guidelines outlined in the XXXX Safeguarding & Child Protection Policy.
+I have read and understood the standards and guidelines outlined in the Safeguarding & Child Protection Policy.

-I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at XXXX .
+I agree with the principles contained therein and accept the importance of implementing the policies and practices whilst working at Masefield Primary School .

 I confirm that I have:

-- Received a copy of Safeguarding & Child Protection Policy - Had the opportunity to read and discuss the policy and procedure with my Line Manager - Discussed and recorded training requirements for ongoing action.
+Received a copy of Safeguarding &amp; Child Protection Policy Had the opportunity to read and discuss the policy and procedure with my Line Manager Discussed and recorded training requirements for ongoing action.

-Signed (Staff).....
+Signed (Staff)

-Signed (Line Manager).....
+Signed (Line Manager)

 Date